The Centre for Anthropology and Journalism

 1980s

-The Center for Anthro-Journalism was established in 1987 in Washington D.C. (founded by by Randolph Fillmore).
-The Center moved to California in the 1990s and was renamed the Center for Anthropology and Science Communications in 1994 (led by Merry Bruns).
+The Center for Anthro-Journalism was established in 1987 in Washington D.C. (founded by science reporter Randolph Fillmore).
+The Center moved to Florida in the 1990s and was renamed the Center for Anthropology and Science Communications in 1994 (led by Merry Bruns).
 It closed in 2009.

 1990s